MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

 ::: zone-end

 ::: zone pivot="state-connected"
-## Manage an Azure AD app identity
+## Manage an Azure AD app

-If you deployed Azure Stack Hub with Azure AD as your identity management service, you create and manage app identities just like you do for Azure.
+If you deployed Azure Stack Hub with Azure AD as your identity management service, you create and manage identities for apps just like you do for Azure.
 This section shows you how to perform the steps using the Azure portal.
 Review [Permissions required for registering an app](/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) before beginning, to make sure you have sufficient permissions to register an app.

 ### <a name="create-app-registration-client-secret-aad"></a>Create an app registration that uses a client secret credential